rmachielse/ember-enum/README.md

 {{/if}}
 ```

-You can use a select element as follow:
+You can use a select element like this:

 ```handlebars
 {{view 'select' content=model.status.options value=model.status.value}}